footballer Goals & Skills Videos

 centre-back

 Steve Bruce is an English professional football manager and former player who was a centre-back in a twenty-year playing career.
-He is currently the head coach of EFL League One club Blackpool.
+He was most recently the head coach of EFL League One club Blackpool.

 Born in Corbridge, Northumberland, Bruce was a promising schoolboy footballer but was rejected by several professional clubs.
 He was on the verge of quitting the game altogether when he was offered a trial with Gillingham.
 He was offered an apprenticeship and went on to play more than 200 games for the club before joining Norwich City in 1984, winning the League Cup in 1985.
 In 1987, he moved to Manchester United, with whom he achieved great success, winning twelve trophies including three Premier League titles, three FA Cups, one League Cup and the European Cup Winners' Cup.
 He also became the first English player of the 20th century to captain a team to the Double.
 Despite his success on the field, he was never selected to play for the England national team.
 Commentators and contemporaries have described him as one of the best English players of the 1980s and 1990s never to play for his country at full international level.